 Shamian is a good place for a stroll.
 As it is just 900m long from east to west and 300m from south to north, one will not feel tired even after walking around the island twice.
 Due to traffic control on the island, it showcases a different atmosphere and pace of living.
 Problems such as traffic jams and exhaust gas pollution don't exist here.
 Now partly reserved for pedestrians, its broad boulevards are like long gardens topiaries.
 A line of bars and cafes on the southwest side with views over the Pearl River

 serves modern expats.

-1. By Metro: Take Subway Line 1 to Huangsha station.
-Get out from Exit D and walk through an overpass to the bridge to reach the Island.
+Take Subway Line 1 to Huangsha station.
+Get out from Exit F and walk through an overpass to the bridge to reach the Island.

-3. By taxi: Take taxi from the Railway Station to reach directly.
-Estimated fare: CNY18 (excludes bridge toll).
+Take taxi from the Railway Station to reach directly.
+Estimated fare: CNY 26 (excludes bridge toll).

 Guangzhou Bus / Subway Search